TikhonJelvis/RL-book/chapter0/chapter0.md

 Given this book’s emphasis on “learning by programming”, this chapter will familiarize the reader with some core techniques in Python that will be very important in implementing models and algorithms.
 To be clear, this chapter is not a full Python tutorial – the reader is expected to have some background in Python already.
 It is a tutorial of some key techniques and practices in Python (that many readers might not be accustomed to) that are highly relevant to programming in the broader area of Applied Mathematics.
 As part of this chapter, the reader will do some exercises with these techniques/practices in Python and will emerge prepared to learn the material of this book with appropriate Python paradigms.

-#### Chapter 2: Markov Processes and Markov Reward Processes
+#### Chapter 2: Markov Processes

+* The concept of State in a Process
-* The Markov Property (illustrated with a stock price example)
+* Understanding Markov Property from Stock Price Examples
+* Formal Definitions for Markov Processes (MP)
-* Markov Processes (MPs)
+* Stock Price Examples modeled as Markov Processes
 * Finite Markov Processes
+* Simple Inventory Example
+* Stationary Distribution of a Markov Process
-* Markov Reward Processes (MRPs)
+* Formalism of Markov Reward Processes (MRP)
+* Simple Inventory Example as a Markov Reward Process
 * Finite Markov Reward Processes
+* Simple Inventory Example as a Finite Markov Reward Process
-* MRP Value Function
+* Value Function of a Markov Reward Process
-* MRP Bellman Equation

 This chapter covers the foundational topics required to understand Markov Decision Processes - The Markov property, Markov Processes (sometimes refered to as Markov Chains), Markov Reward Processes, the concept of Value Function of a Markov Reward Process, and the Bellman Equation for a Markov Reward Process.
 These concepts are motivated with examples of stock prices and with a simple inventory example that serves first as a Markov Process and then as a Markov Reward Process.
 There will be a significant amount of programming in this chapter to develop comfort with these concepts.

 #### Chapter 3: Markov Decision Processes

+* Simple Inventory Example: How much to Order?
+* The Difficulty of Sequential Decisioning under Uncertainty
+* Formal Definition of a Markov Decision Process (MDP)
+* Policy
+* [Markov Decision Process, Policy] := Markov Reward Process
+* Simple Inventory Example with Unlimited Capacity
-* Markov Decision Processes (MDPs)
+* Finite Markov Decision Processes
-* The relationship between MDPs and MRPs
+* Simple Inventory Example as a Finite Markov Decision Process
-* MDP Value Function for a Given Policy
+* MDP Value Function for a Fixed Policy
-* Bellman Expectation Equations
-* MDP Optimal Value Function and Optimal Policy
+* Optimal Value Function and Optimal Policies
-* Bellman Optimality Equations
-* Proof of Existence of Optimal Policy achieving Optimal Value Function
 * Variants and Extensions of MDPs

 This chapter lays the foundational theory underpinning RL – the framework for representing problems dealing with optimal decisioning under uncertainty (Markov Decision Process).
 The reader will learn about the relationship between Markov Decision Processes and Markov Reward Processes, the Value Function (key ingredient in RL algorithms) and the Bellman Equations (a powerful property, which enables solving complex decisioning problems).
 There will be a considerable amount of programming exercises in this chapter.
 The heavy investment in this theory together with hands-on programming will put the reader in a highly advantaged position to learn the following chapters in a very clear and speedy manner.

-#### Chapter 4: Dynamic Programming (DP)
+#### Chapter 4: Dynamic Programming Algorithms

-* DP as a form of Planning
+* Planning versus Learning
+* Usage of the term **Dynamic Programming** (DP)
-* Solving the Value Function as a Fixed-Point
+* Solving the Value Function as a **Fixed-Point**
-* Policy Evaluation Algorithm
+* Bellman Policy Operator and Policy Evaluation Algorithm
+* Greedy Policy
 * Policy Improvement
-* Policy Iteration (PI) Algorithm
+* Policy Iteration Algorithm
-* Value Iteration (VI) Algorithm
+* Bellman Optimality Operator and Value Iteration Algorithm
-* Optimal Policy From Optimal Value Function
+* Optimal Policy from Optimal Value Function
+* Revisiting the Simple Inventory Example
-* Generalized Policy Iteration (GPI)
+* Generalized Policy Iteration
 * Asynchronous Dynamic Programming
-* Backward Induction
+* Finite-Horizon Dynamic Programming: Backward Induction
+* Dynamic Pricing For End-of-Life/End-of-Season of a Product
+* Extensions to Non-Tabular Algorithms

 This chapter covers the Planning technique of Dynamic Programming (DP), which is an important class of foundational algorithms that can be an alternative to RL if the business problem is not too large or too complex.
 Also, learning these algorithms will provide important foundations to the reader to be able to understand subsequent RL algorithms more deeply.
 The reader will learn about several important DP algorithms and at the end of the chapter, the reader will learn about why DP gets difficult in practice which draws the reader to the motivation behind RL.
 Again, we will do plenty of DP algorithms, which are quick to implement and will aid considerably in internalizing the concepts.
 Finally, we emphasize a special algorithm - Backward Induction - for solving finite-horizon Markov Decision Processes, which is the setting for the financial applications we cover in this book.

 #### Chapter 5: Function Approximation and Approximate Dynamic Programming

-* Curse of Dimensionality & Function Approximation as a Cure
+* Function Approximation
 * Linear Function Approximation
-* Deep Neural Networks
+* Neural Network Function Approximation
-* Tabular as a special case of Linear Function Approximation
+* Tabular as a form of **FunctionApprox**
+* Approximate Policy Evaluation
+* Approximate Value Iteration
+* Finite-Horizon Approximate Policy Evaluation
+* Finite-Horizon Approximate Value Iteration
 * Approximate Dynamic Programming (ADP)

 The Dynamic Programming algorithms covered in the previous chapter suffer from the two so-called curses: Curse of Dimensionality and Curse of Modeling.
 These curses can be cured with a combination of sampling and function approximation.
 The next section covers the sampling cure (using Reinforcement Learning).
 This chapter covers the topic of function approximation and shows how an intermediate cure - Approximate Dynamic Programming (function approximation without sampling) - is quite viable and can be suitable for some problems.